openimages/dataset/README.md

 The Source column indicates how the annotation was created:

-- "verification" are verified image-level labels from paid raters
+- "verification" are human verified image-level labels.
-- "crowdsource-verification" are verified labels from the crowdsource app
+- "crowdsource-verification" are human verified labels from the Crowdsource app.

 ### annotations-human-bbox.csv